gavrun/ps-file-folder-generate/readme.md

 message script execution folder and create new 'root' folder

+need check if folder/file exists

+if executed second time checks current size of all files and adjusts total size

+to be done:

-structure to be expanding flexibly, need check if folder/file exists
+structure to be expanding flexibly, now it is limited by folder/subfolder count

-later
+refactoring to functions

+parallel processing

 variability for creating groups of folders by size and structure